P-p-H-d/mlib/README.md

 (See [here](https://github.com/P-p-H-d/mlib/wiki/performance)).

 M\*LIB uses internally the 'malloc', 'realloc' and 'free' functions to handle the memory pool.
-This behavior can be overridden.
+This behavior can be overridden at different level.
 M\*LIB default policy is to abort the program if there is a memory error.
 However, this behavior can also be customized.